“The natural evolution of commercial awareness.”

-Clients always want their professional advisors to be commercial in their approach.
+Clients always want their advisors to be commercial in their approach.
 They don’t want them to make the business decisions, but to understand the drivers and implications of those decisions at a practical level – and to tailor their approach and advice accordingly.

 We don’t teach ‘commercial awareness’ because we don’t think it’s good enough.
-We teach ‘commercial intelligence’ – because every professional advisor needs to be able to understand and empathise with the practical day to day pressures facing their clients.
+We teach ‘commercial intelligence’ – because every advisor needs to be able to understand and empathise with the practical day to day pressures facing their clients.

 Our unique programme of coaching is delivered by Thomas Bourne who spent seven years as a commercial employment lawyer at a national firm before joining the world of business as Managing Director of an SME.
 He now offers business & commercial consultancy to purposeful businesses of all sizes.

-If you want your fee earners to offer an edge, get in touch: email@example.com
+If you want your teams to offer an edge, get in touch: email@example.com

 If you’d like to know more, read on.